atlasphp/Atlas.Transit/ANNOTATIONS.md

  */
 ```

-An empty Record portion means "the default Record from the mapper."
+An empty Record value means "the default Record from the Mapper specified on
+this Collection."

 ## Prospective Additions